Skip to main content

 The core curricula include one modern foreign language (with three options available: for beginners; for those who continue to learn a given language as the first foreign language; and for those who continue to learn a given language as the second foreign language), and, additionally, a national or ethnic minority language for pupils who choose this subject.
 The contents for the subject Polish language include several items on the world literature reading list.

 As part of the subject History, pupils learn about selected topics, processes and events in the history and culture of Europe and the world.
-The following thematic sections include contents of European, global or intercultural dimension: Classical antiquity heritage of the European civilisation; Medieval culture circles; Challenges of the early modern period (overseas expansion of the Europeans; religious divisions and wars; Renaissance and Baroque culture); World War I; Establishment of, and threats to, the Versailles order in Europe; Origins and nature of World War II; Europe and the world in the era of Cold War divisions; Birth of the third Republic of Poland and its position in the world (for example, impact of changes in Poland in 1989 on changes in Central and Eastern Europe; new threats to the international order; regional cooperation via of the Visegrad Group (V4) and the Three Seas Initiative).
+The following thematic sections include content of a European, global or intercultural dimension: Classical antiquity heritage of the European civilisation; Medieval culture circles; Challenges of the early modern period (overseas expansion of the Europeans; religious divisions and wars; Renaissance and Baroque culture); World War I; Establishment of, and threats to the Versailles order in Europe; Origins and nature of World War II; Europe and the world in the era of Cold War divisions; Birth of the third Republic of Poland and its position in the world (for example, impact of changes in Poland in 1989 on changes in Central and Eastern Europe; new threats to the international order; regional cooperation via of the Visegrad Group (V4) and the Three Seas Initiative).

 The thematic section ‘Human rights and protection’ as part of the subject Civic Education covers the importance of the Convention for the Protection of Human Rights and Fundamental Freedoms in the context of the European Court of Human Rights; the rights of an EU citizen; and examples of human rights violations.